Merculet/tx-monitor/README.md

     The app will run inside docker container via docker-compose.
 We need to:

-    * In order to use consumer tool outside docker, run `npm install` or `yarn` (preferrable)
+    * (Optional) in order to use consumer tool outside docker, run `npm install` or `yarn` (preferrable)

     * Run `dev/setup.sh`.
       Note:

-      * what this script does is to copy Fabric composer card from your `${HOME}` folder to ./home and replace localhost with 172.23.0.1, which is the default local docker host IP.
+      * what this script does is to copy Fabric composer card from your `${HOME}` folder to ./home and replace localhost with 172.17.0.1, which is the default local docker host IP.
 This is because the app runs in separated docker container so the composer card should be changed for the app to reuse to connect to Fabric network.
-It assumes the local docker host IP is 172.23.0.1, feel free to update the IP according to your local environment.
+It assumes the local docker host IP is 172.17.0.1, feel free to update the IP according to your local environment.

       * For Mac OS, share below folders with docker daemon:
         * The project folder